Time to eat a little greener (and a little creamier)

 While once considered an exotic oddity, avocado has become a staple ingredient in health-conscious kitchens.
 After all, what’s not to love about this fruit?
-(Yes, botanically speaking it’s a fruit!)
+(Yes, botanically speaking, it’s a fruit!)
+These avocado tips can give you the inspiration to think beyond the guacamole and make you feel good about luxuriating in avocado’s creamy goodness.

-The most common type of avocado sold at markets is the Hass, and its flesh is blessed with a creamy, buttery texture and impressive nutritional resume.
-While once eschewed for its lofty fat numbers, we now know that avocado is fatty in a good way.
-Yet, few people use sliceable, diceable, mashable, and blendable avocado to its full potential.
-Under that bumpy skin is an ultra-versatile flesh that can play a starring role in a range of savoury and sweet dishes.
-So use these recipes as inspiration to think beyond the guacamole.
+Few people use sliceable, diceable, mashable, and blendable avocado to its full potential.
+Under that bumpy skin is an ultra-versatile flesh that can play a starring role in a range of savory and sweet dishes.

 Leftover avocado halves can be kept in the refrigerator in an airtight container.
 Leaving in the seed doesn’t really do much to halt the browning process.
 Instead, try storing avocado alongside a wedge of sliced onion or rubbing the cut side of the avocado with a little lemon juice or apple cider vinegar.
 This can stave off browning for a day or so.